Public-Health-Scotland/CAPTND/README.md

 ### Searching for Specific Functions
 The large number of functions in different folders can become a little confusing, however a search function has been developed to pull the file path of a function that contains the keyword provided.
 Just use `search_for_file(‘keyword’)` to return all relevant file paths.

-## Programming Approach

-Column names have been defined within objects so that all column names are defined within one script (./setup/new_colnames.R) and, if necessary, can be easily modified in the future without having to update all scripts that use that column.
-This approach required the use of non-standard evaluation  techniques such as `!!sym()` to call the object strings as symbols and `:=` (a.k.a. walrus case).

 ## Authors

-Joana Bittencourt Silvestre
++ Joana Bittencourt Silvestre
-Charlie Smith
++ Charlie Smith
-Maria Gannon
++ Maria Gannon